LennaHammer/English/EVP/out/words_adjective.md

 ## 6. best ## adjective
 /best/ BETTER THAN ALL
 [A1](superlative of good) better than any other
-- She was my best friend.
+- She was my best `friend`.
 - This is the best meal I've ever had.
 - He's one of our best students.
-- Are you sure this is the best way of doing it?
+- Are you sure this is the best `way` of doing it?
-- Your parents only want what is best for you.
+- Your parents only want what is best `for` you.

 ## 7. better ## adjective
 /ˈbet̬.ər/ HIGHER STANDARD
 [A1](comparative of good) of a higher quality, more effective, or more enjoyable than something or someone else
 - She found a better job.
-- The movie was better than I expected.
+- The movie was better `than` I expected.
-- She is a lot better at tennis than I am.
+- She is a lot better `at` tennis than I am.
-- If you cook it this way it's much better.
+- If you cook it this way it's `much` better.
 - Relations between the two countries have never been better.
 - He stood near the front to get a better view.
-- The situation is getting better all the time.
+- The situation is `getting` better all the time.
-- The longer you keep this wine, the better it tastes.
+- The longer you keep this wine, `the` better it tastes.
-- The bed was hard, but it was better than nothing.
+- The bed was hard, but it was better `than nothing`.

 ## 8. better ## adjective
 /ˈbet̬.ər/ HEALTHY
 [A1]healthy, or less ill than before
-- Do you feel better now?
+- Do you `feel` better now?
 - Is your stomach ache better?
-- I hope you get better soon.
+- I hope you `get` better soon.

 ## 9. big ## adjective
 /bɪg/ SIZE
 [A1]large in size or amount
 - He's a big man.
 - Could I try these shoes in a bigger size?
-- I had a great big piece of chocolate cake.
+- I had a `great` big piece of chocolate cake.
-- A thousand people took part in the county's biggest ever bike race.
+- A thousand people took part in the county's biggest `ever` bike race.

 ## 10. black ## adjective
 /blæk/ COLOR